New to World Rally Championship? Find out everything you need to know, including what the cars are, where races take place and more.

 What happens if a rally car needs repairs?

 During a rallying event, each team sets up a mobile garage in a central position.
-The cars return here for service throughout the day, and the car can be worked on overnight.
+Teams bring the cars back here for service throughout the day, and they work on them overnight.

 However, sometimes repairs need to be undertaken on the road.
-Each car will be equipped with at least one spare tyre, which the driver and co-driver will fit between stages should the car suffer a puncture.
+Each car carries at least one spare tyre, which the driver and co-driver fit between stages if they get a puncture.

-But often, more complex repairs could be required out on the road.
+But often, drivers or co-drivers must perform more complex repairs out on the road.
 This mechanical and engineering knowledge is what makes rallying teams some of the most experienced and impressive drivers in the world of racing.

 Dani Sordo (ESP), Hyundai World Rally Team, repairs his Hyundai i20 Coupe during the Rally Kenya